Tioga & Glacier Point Roads Closed for the Winter

 The Tioga Road (Highway 120 through the park) and Glacier Point Road are closed due to snow; they usually reopen late May or June.
 You can check on current road conditions by calling 209/372-0200 (press 1 then 1).
 More »

 Areas to visit: All areas of the park are usually accessible by car by late May or early June, although services along the Tioga Road often open a bit later in June.

 Weather: Warm to hot, with occasional rain (usually as afternoon thundershowers, especially at the higher elevations).

 Rivers & Waterfalls: Most of the water flowing in Yosemite comes from snowmelt in the high country, so runoff decreases during the dry summer.
 Peak runoff typically occurs in May or June, with some waterfalls (including Yosemite Falls) having often only a trickle or being completely dry by August.
+(View a webcam showing Yosemite Falls to see current flow.)
 Other waterfalls, including Vernal, Nevada, and Bridalveil, run all year; however, their flow can be very low by late summer.